Here’s a reminder of some of the radio comics and comedies so popular in the 1940s and '50s.

 one of its shows for the Fleet at

 There were also Mona Lot, Derek Guyler as Frisby Dyke with the Liverpudlians 'Whack' and 'La', Jack Train as Colonel Chinstrap "I don't mind if I do", a self-contradictory Welsh character (Sam Fairfechan by Hugh Morton who'd say things like, "I'm as fit as a fiddle, Vic Oliver's") and Sam Costa in various roles.
 Other catch phrases included "I go, I come back" – Middle Eastern vendor, Ali Oop.
 Spoken by Jack Train and "Don't forget the diver" by Horace Percival upon entrance and exit as a diver.
-Also "I'll have to ask me Dad" – Mark Time (an elderly ditherer)
+(One can understand his anxiety if they forgot him).
+Also "I'll have to ask me Dad" – Mark Time (an elderly ditherer).

 2) Doris and Ethel Waters were genuine Cockney girls who made a radio hit as 'Gert and Daisy' around the beginning of the 2nd WW.
 This couple were a fixture on radio throughout the war and years thereafter.
 Their brother Jack Warner was also a comedian and often appeared with them.
 According to John Blackwood, Jack's catch phrases included, "Mind my bike" and "Not blue pencil likely".
 Later he became a film and TV policeman (incl.
 Dixon of Dock Green).